MUNsdh/readthedocs/docs/source/Going Beyond.rst

 Going Beyond
 ============
+.. |adfootprint| image:: ../_static/images/beyond11.png
+   :width: 5%

+.. |bitmap| image:: ../_static/images/beyond27.png
+   :width: 5%

 .. |glines| image:: ../_static/images/Board9.PNG
-   :width: 3%
+   :width: 5%

 .. |pin| image:: ../_static/images/beyond6.png
    :width: 3%

 .. |nsymbol| image:: ../_static/images/beyond2.png
-   :width: 3%
+   :width: 5%

 .. |footprint| image:: ../_static/images/beyond11.png
-   :width: 3%
+   :width: 5%

 .. |gpolygon| image:: ../_static/images/board12.PNG
-   :width: 3%
+   :width: 5%

 .. |apad| image:: ../_static/images/beyond19.png
-   :width: 3%
+   :width: 5%

 .. |adlibrary| image:: ../_static/images/beyond24.png
-   :width: 3%
+   :width: 5%

 Custom Symbols in Symbol Editor
 -------------------------------
-Creating custom symbols is necessary when the symbols you need cannot be found in the kiCAD library.
+Creating custom symbols is necessary when the symbols needed cannot be found in the kiCAD library.
 To do this, a datasheet for the component is needed.
-For this tutorial, let's use this buck converter as an example.
+For this tutorial, let's use this `buck converter <https://www.digikey.ca/en/products/detail/texas-instruments/TPS565201DDCR/7732455?s=N4IgTCBcDa4JwDYC0AWOAGdyCMSByAIiALoC%2BQA>`_ as an example.

 .. figure:: ../_static/images/beyond1.png
     :figwidth: 700px
     :target: ../_static/images/beyond1.png
+Component Datasheet

-1. **Create a new library to store the new symbol:** Click the symbol library editor icon |nsymbol| on the top toolbar of eeschema or the project page >> file >> new library.
+1. **Create a new library to store the new symbol:** Click the symbol library editor icon |nsymbol| on the top toolbar of eeschema or the project page then select file >> new library.
 Save the library in your desired location then either select to save it on kiCAD as a global or a project specific symbol.
 Global symbols can be accessed from any KiCAD project, while project specific symbols can only be accessed from that particular project.

 2. **Create new symbol:** Click the new symbol icon |nsymbol| on the top left corner.
 Select the library created in the previous step and then edit the symbol properties - the default reference designator and the symbol name are the settings that should be changed, leave the rest as default.
 The designator and the name both appear with the symbol.